Epsilonist00/MachinistProject/README.md

 # MachinistProject
-A python script that calculates machining formulas
+A very basic and bare bones python script that calculates machining formulas.